- Nix 67.2%

 - UK locale (en_GB.UTF-8, Europe/London)

-Desktop hosts only (electra, lena — via hosts/common/desktop.nix):
+Desktop environment support (electra, lena — via modules/desktop/environment.nix):

 - Fonts (Noto, Fira Code, JetBrains Mono Nerd Font)